arangodb/arangojs/README.md

     * if *policy* is set to `"last"`, the document will be replaced regardless of the revision.
     * if *policy* is set to `"error"` or not set, the replacement will fail with an error.

+If a string is passed instead of an options object, it will be interpreted as the *rev* option.

 For more information on the *opts* object, see [the HTTP API documentation for working with documents](https://docs.arangodb.com/HttpDocument/WorkingWithDocuments.html).